 Being sober and completing rehab is a major step in the drug or alcohol recovery process.
 Now you need to continue a sober life by avoiding relapse.
 If you do relapse, forgive yourself, learn from it, and get back on track!
 You know your triggers and cravings.
 It is essential for your recovery to continue to avoid the people, environments, and situations that act as triggers for you.
 Aftercare programs can give you the support to stay committed to your drug and alcohol recovery.
 12 step programs such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Heroin Anonymous (HA) can be extremely helpful.
 Other faith-based or secular support groups, or individual or group counseling are also helpful in maintaining sobriety.
 Whatever option you choose, surround yourself with the support you need to stay sober.

 Build a new life without drugs and alcohol.

 Start fresh by finding activities you enjoy to replace the times that you were using drugs or alcohol.
 Start new hobbies, volunteer in the community, exercise, and set new life goals that you can work towards.
 All of these will help in maintaining your sobriety.

-If you or someone you love has questions about the recovery process and how New Day can help, we are more than happy to answer any questions you may have!
+If you or someone you love has questions about the drug and alcohol recovery process and how New Day Recovery can help, we are more than happy to answer any questions you may have!
 We are here for you and want you to have life-long recovery.
 Call us at 330-953-3300.
 Your call is confidential.